orion-ai-dev/ai16z/README.md

 pnpm start
 ```

-# Customising Eliza
+# Customising Orion

 ### Adding custom actions

-To avoid git clashes in the core directory, we recommend adding custom actions to a `custom_actions` directory and then adding them to the `elizaConfig.yaml` file.
-See the `elizaConfig.example.yaml` file for an example.
+To avoid git clashes in the core directory, we recommend adding custom actions to a `custom_actions` directory and then adding them to the `orionConfig.yaml` file.
+See the `orionConfig.example.yaml` file for an example.

 ## Running with Orion